 Additional Read: How do I buy a workmen compensation policy?

 Total of 1,092 deaths and 377 workers injured between 2013 and 2016.
 To sum up, the biggest reason for deaths were- 60% was fall from a height.
 A quarter of all workers died from the collapse of a wall, or of the whole building.
 As a result, 15% died due to electrocution.

 Real-Life Examples of on Construction Site Injuries & Deaths of Workers in India

 - Deaths happened at the construction of Mumbai airport for two consecutive years (2013 and 2014), which killed a total of nine workers.

 - In December last year, as the foundation of the building was being dug, loose mud collapsed and three workers were buried under it.

-- Eight labourers from Odisha were injured after an under-construction three-storey building partially collapsed in a tech park in Whitefield.
+- Eight laborers from Odisha were injured after an under-construction three-story building partially collapsed in a tech park in Whitefield.

 - In October 2016, a five-story building collapsed in Bellandur, killing six laborers and injuring many.
 Investigations revealed that the property owner had violated the sanctioned plan — which was for ground-plus-two floors – and built additional floors.
 Though the plot area is 1,900 sqft, the built-up area was 4,300 sqft.
 They had not tested the soil-bearing capacity properly.
 According to BBMP officials, when raising columns for the top floors, the property owner had not followed the building code norms.